 With such a large number of students living close to each other, a high level of tolerance and respect for other residents is required; the team are here to ensure that everyone living in residences appreciates this.

 They have responsibility to apply the Rules of Residence and report any breaches.
 If you need to contact them please telephone 07850 950 385.

-Your Resident Support Assistants are listed below. they are fellow students whose role is to help you adjust to living in such a large residential setting.
+Your Resident Assistants are listed below.
+They are fellow students whose role is to help you adjust to living in such a large residential setting.

 They provide peer support and guidance on a range of issues and can signpost you to the appropriate services available.